jmbealer/my-knowledge-base/it-certs/comptia-itf.md

   - ASCII
   - Unicode

-### 1.2 Compare and contrast fundamental data types and their characteristics.
+### 1.2 Compare and Contrast Fundamental Data Types and Their Characteristics

 - Char
 - Strings